opencv/opencv/doc/js_tutorials/js_imgproc/js_grabcut/js_grabcut.markdown

 Goal
 ----

-In this chapter
-    -   We will see GrabCut algorithm to extract foreground in images
+-   We will learn GrabCut algorithm to extract foreground in images

 Theory
 ------